pruthvi1991/solver_validation/Kinsey_Dumas/README.md

 These case files can replicate the kinematics of kinsey and dumas.

-Compile the code in the twoDoscillatingDisplacement.
+1) Compile the code in the twoDoscillatingDisplacement.

-Later execute the ./run.sh file in the snappy_tutorial/ directory.
-Once the mesh is generated go to pitch_plunge_custom directory and execute the ./run.sh file there.
+2) Execute the ./run.sh file in the snappy_tutorial/ directory.

+3) Once the mesh is generated go to pitch_plunge_custom directoryand execute the ./run.sh file there.

 The ./cleanCase.sh can be run to clean a directory.